sdartscene/sdartscene/content/posts/nottadate-with-Katie-Berns.md

 I found the golden hour striking on Katie's face above the quince street bridge.
 We're sitting on the guardrail of the road and I'm not exactly sure what message it might send if I were to ask to take a picture of her.

-She's going to a thing [Batya](https://bmacadamsomer.wordpress.com/) is putting on and I'm not invited.
+She's going to a thing and I'm not invited.